OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 In order to minimize the time period an attacker can launch attacks over active sessions and hijack them, it is mandatory to set expiration timeouts for every session, establishing the amount of time a session will remain active.
 Insufficient session expiration by the web application increases the exposure of other session-based attacks, as for the attacker to be able to reuse a valid session ID and hijack the associated session, it must still be active.

 The shorter the session interval is, the lesser the time an attacker has to use the valid session ID.
-The session expiration timeout values must be set accordingly with the purpose and nature of the web application, and balance security and usability, so that the user can comfortably complete the operations within the web application without his session frequently expiring.
+The session expiration timeout values must be set accordingly with the purpose and nature of the web application, and balance security and usability, so that the user can comfortably complete the operations within the web application without their session frequently expiring.

 Both the idle and absolute timeout values are highly dependent on how critical the web application and its data are.
 Common idle timeouts ranges are 2-5 minutes for high-value applications and 15-30 minutes for low risk applications.